thiru/snav/README.md

 ## Building

-I prefer to use [roswell](https://github.com/roswell/roswell) to easily build an executable from source:
+I prefer to use [roswell](https://github.com/roswell/roswell) to easily build an executable from source.
+The [build script](./build.sh) leverages this.

-    ros build snav.ros

-This is also how the releases are created.